UCSF-TI/tipcc-web/docs/software/software-repositories.md

   <em>2.0.2</em>
   </td>
   <td>
-  <strong>SnpEff - Genetic Variant Annotation and Effect Prediction Toolbox</strong><br>
+  <strong>SnpEff: Genetic Variant Annotation and Effect Prediction Toolbox</strong><br>
   SnpEff is a variant annotation and effect prediction tool.
-It annotates and predicts the effects of variants on genes (such as amino acid changes).<br>
+It annotates and predicts the effects of variants on genes (such as amino acid changes).
+Example: <code>java -jar $SNPEFF -help</code><br>
   URL: <a href="http://snpeff.sourceforge.net/">http://snpeff.sourceforge.net/</a><br>
   </td>
  </tr>